BeezerVI/RPGCombat/README.md

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
+- I want to add more enumeys and abilutys

-- Item 1
+- Make new ecounters that you can have
-- Item 2
+- Add tons of new content to the game
-- Item 3
+- Make it multyplayer